rishiselvakumaran98/Todo-List/README.md

 # Potential Cons:
 - The list is static as it is based on a HTML template and hence any item added will not get stored as there is no Database routed to this APP.
+Hence refreshing the webpage will get the items erased and set back to default.

-- The list is singular, and while I did attempt to make multiple lists in the webpage, due to time constraint, it was not possible for me to incorporate them.
+- The list is singular and while I did attempt to make multiple lists in the webpage for adding multiple categories of lists, due to time constraint, it was not possible for me to implement them.

 # How they all work together:

-* The Display site:
+The Display site (frontend):

-- The application frontend was created using a HTML file (index.html) and style links to the CSS files and JS files were given under the heading.
+- The application frontend was created using a HTML file (index.html) and the styling was done using CSS.
+The icons and font designs were made using font-awesome-5 and Google fonts respectively.

-- The animation and design was implemented using a CSS file "assets/css/todos.css", where basic fading and trash icon sliding were animated under their respective tags and ID.
+- The basic animations incorporated are the fading of items upon deletion and trash icon sliding right upon mouse hovering.

-* Backend works:
+Backend works:

-- The backend works such as clicking, adding, and deleting functions for the list items were done using Basic Jquery DOM Manipulation, where I was able to select the HTML elements using their respective IDs and then perform functions on them.
+- The backend works such as clicking, adding, and deleting functions for the list items were done using Basic JQuery DOM Manipulation, where I was able to select the HTML elements using their respective IDs and then perform functions on them.

-- It was very useful to refer to the JQuery documentation website for some of the Jquery functions.
+- It was very beneficial to refer to the JQuery documentation website for some of the Jquery functions.

-I wanted this project to be accomplished using simple tools such HTML, CSS Styling, Vanilla JS and Basic Jquery DOM Manipulation, it was a success that I was able to complete them using these tools and nothing more; (Well I deployed them using Heroku;) )
+I wanted this project to be accomplished using simple tools such HTML, CSS Styling, Vanilla JS and Basic JQuery DOM Manipulation, and it was a success that I was able to complete them using these tools and nothing more; (Well I deployed them using Heroku;) )

 Otherwise, feel free to see my project and use them!